Resource Recycling

 For RPET, summer typically is the high season, with bale pricing rising with increased demand starting around early March as the bottling supply chain ramps up production for the peak summer beverage season.
 July 4 is the traditional peak for summer demand, after which post-consumer bottle supply starts to become abundant once more.

 But “with everything that’s happened, that demand pattern has been thrown out the window, and we’ve made it past the point where we would have seen that demand for beverage season, for thermoforms, and so we’re going to start entering a period where supply is going to be even longer, because it’s hot, summer starts, and everybody’s buying again.”
-She added that HDPE and PP would likely see slightly different patterns.
+She added that HDPE grades and polypropylene would likely see slightly different patterns.

 For the longer term, demand from Latin America will grow in the medium to long term, amid investments from Arca Continental and other factors, she said.
 Already additional demand for RPET has come from Colombia and Mexico.